 |

+As we discussed during the holidays, your body is the vessel that carries you through every beautiful (and chaotic) moment of life.
+Practicing gratitude for your body means listening to when it feels tight and honoring its need for restoration.
+Are you ready to shed the stiffness of last year and move into this one with fluidity and grace?
+Let’s work together to get your body back in balance.
+Start your year with a focus on functional movement.
 It’s that time of year again - spring cleaning!
 For some it is a great time to refresh and start off the warm weather.
 For others, it is a time filled with anxiety and feeling overwhelmed.
 Whether you feel great or terrible about this time, it is important to treat your body with kindness and listen to these ergonomic tips!
 Postures There’s no surprise that posture plays a huge role in spring cleaning.
 Bending over, kneeling, reaching above your head, and lifting are just a few examples of the many different positions your body is going to be in when cleaning and organizing.
 When bending over and lifting, make sure to hinge at the hips and knees and keep your back straight.
 Especially when lifting, make sure that you are lifting with your knees and not your back.
 Also hold the item as close to your torso as possible, this allows for your back to not take the brunt of the work.
 Do not twist when bending as it can strain your back.
 If you’ve ever knelt for a long period of time, you know that it can get painful!
 It is not recommended to kneel for extended periods as it places pressure on the knee joints, blood circulation, and can cause muscle strain.
 If possible, use knee pads and change positions frequently.
 When reaching above your head, it can be dangerous for your shoulders.
 To reduce hazards, try to get as close to the object beforehand (by using a step stool or ladder) and try to not raise your arms higher than 90 degrees.
 Maintain a neutral spine and do not reach for/put up something that is heavier than you can casually lift.
 Pace It is easy to work ahead and try to get things done as quickly as possible, however, it is not easy on the body to do this.
 Take your time, if anything, this will make sure you don’t miss a speck of dust!
 Taking your time will ensure that you don’t miss your body’s cues of overworking or injury.
 Taking a few seconds to stretch your arms, legs, hands, neck, and back will make sure that they don’t tense up.
 Avoid doing too much at once, and not doing the same type of projects at the same time.
 Switching up activities gives your body a break.
 Tools We all have particular favorites of cleaning tools, but are they the right ones for your body?
 Heavy vacuum cleaners and short brooms and mops are not ideal for your body, as you have to lean, push, and awkwardly move to cause potential strain on your body.
 To ensure proper body ergonomics, vacuums should be lightweight and have adjustable handles and attachments.
 Mops should also be lightweight.
 Dusters and scrub brushes should have extendable handles to avoid bending and reaching.
 Consider getting a dustpan with a handle so you don’t have to bend over.
 Don’t forget about skin health!
 A lot of chemicals that are used for spring cleaning are extremely damaging to the skin.
 Consider using more natural products, or at least wear gloves and long sleeves to avoid contact with those chemicals.
 Take Care of You Spring cleaning, while refreshing, can be physically demanding.
 It's crucial to prioritize self-care to ensure your body stays fresh, too!
 After a long day of decluttering and scrubbing, treat yourself to a massage.
 This can help alleviate tension, reduce soreness, and promote relaxation.
 Consider it spring cleaning for the body!
 Ready to take on the cleaning and prep for summer?
 Contact us to book your massage today!

 As students head back to school, they'll be spending countless hours typing, writing, and reading.
 These activities can put a strain on their bodies, especially if they're not done with proper ergonomics.
 Here at Living Touch Massage Therapy, we believe in preventative care and want to help students and office workers avoid unnecessary joint pain.
 Common back-to-school issues include poor posture, such as slouching over a desk, which can lead to back pain and neck stiffness.
 Excessive typing or writing can result in repetitive strain injuries like carpal tunnel syndrome.
 To improve your ergonomics, set up your workspace properly, take regular breaks, use ergonomic tools, pay attention to your backpack, practice good posture, and consider massage therapy.
 To create a comfortable and efficient workspace, it's important to pay attention to your posture and the placement of your things.
 Ensure your desk and chair are at the correct height so your elbows are at a 90-degree angle when typing.
 Position your computer monitor at eye level to reduce neck strain.
 Keep your keyboard and mouse close to your body to avoid reaching and straining your arms.
 By following these simple guidelines, you can help prevent discomfort and improve your productivity.